 Everyone designs.
-Designed By is an ongoing exercise in spotting clever solutions designed by regular people (i.e., non-designers) and refined by me.
-Observing natural behavior is part of the design process.
+Designed By is an exercise in spotting solutions designed by regular people (i.e., non-designers) and refined by an industrial designer, inspired by Japanese designer Naoto Fukasawa’s philosophy of designing objects and tools that afford people’s natural behavior rather than interfere with it.

 Coffee spills on your laptop, your cell phone takes a swim: Accidents happen.
 Most products aren’t designed to survive extreme conditions, but most can withstand some.
 Figuring out just how much sealing products will need is part of the design process.